What is a work rating?

 - you’re a professional using your university qualification in a job that has no unusual work hazards (some examples of unusual work hazards include working underground, working underwater, working at heights or working in the air).

 Your category work rating will be White Collar if that’s what your AustralianSuper Select employer has arranged.
 It will apply to you while you’re employed by your AustralianSuper Select employer.
+You can’t change a category work rating.

 -